smsong/self-paced-treadmill/README.md

 This repository contains software that self-paces a force-instrumented treadmill to match walking (and running) speed.
 The self-pacing controller for a Bertec instrumented treadmill is implemented in Matlab/Simulink Real-Time and runs on a real-time target machine (Speedgoat) at 1000 Hz that communicates with a host computer (e.g. a desktop) in 100 Hz.
-The real-time target machine receives force-plate data from the treadmill, estimates subject speed and position based on the force data, and calculates desired treadmill speed adjustment command that is sent to the host computer.
+The real-time target machine receives force-plate data from the treadmill, estimates subject speed and position based on the force data, and calculates the desired treadmill speed adjustment command that is sent to the host computer.
 The host computer sends the speed adjustment command to the treadmill and interacts with a user through a graphical user interface.
-Here, we explain how to [modify the code to for your Speedgoat and Bertec instrumented treadmill setup](#modify-code-for-your-hardware-setup) and how to use two user interfaces: one for [a simple self-pacing function](#gui_spt) and the other to conduct [self-selected walking speed tests](#gui_walktests).
+Here, we explain how to [modify the code for your Speedgoat and Bertec instrumented treadmill setup](#modify-code-for-your-hardware-setup) and how to use two user interfaces: one for [a simple self-pacing function](#gui_spt) and the other to conduct [self-selected walking speed tests](#gui_walktests).

 ## Hardware setup
 You need to setup the system so that the real-time target machine can read treadmill's force data, and a host computer (e.g. a desktop) can communicate with the target machine and the treadmill.
-The remaining sections is described assuming you have the proper setup with a Speedgoat real-time target machine, a Bertec instrucmented treadmill, and a host computer with Matlab/Simulink Real-Time.
+The remaining sections are for a setup with a Speedgoat real-time target machine, a Bertec instrucmented treadmill, and a host computer with Matlab/Simulink Real-Time.

 ## Modify code
-The only part you need to changed is the Simulink code that reads force plate data.
+The only part you need to change is the Simulink code that reads force plate data.

 ![Simulink Speedgoat I/O](./doc/fig/simulink_Treadmill_SPT_Force-Plate_Data.png)